Mobile device access

 If this project is a redesign (most web design projects are these days), or an addition of a mobile site to an existing website, hopefully the site has been tracking traffic with Google Analytics (or another metrics tracking software).
 It is wise to study the data before diving into design and development.
 Analyze things like which devices and browsers your users are accessing the site from.
 While you want to be sure the site is built with device support in mind, you can target these browsers as high priorities when you go from design, through development, testing and launch.

 With so many new mobile devices being released every year, the days of checking your site in a few web browsers and launching are over.
-You’ll need to optimize your site for a vast landscape of desktop and mobile browsers, each bringing a different screen resolution, supported technologies, and user-base.
-As recommended in the well-known article Responsive Web Design, you can craft the desktop and mobile site experiences simultaneously.
-To quote from that article:
+You’ll need to optimize your site for a vast landscape of desktop and mobile browsers, each bringing a different screen resolution, supported technologies, and user-base./p>

 Utilizing the latest and most forward-thinking web technologies like HTML5, CSS3, and web fonts, your site can be designed to scale and adapt to any device it’s viewed on.
-That’s what we call responsive web design.
+That’s what we call mobile friendly web design.

 5. Simplicity Is Golden, But ...